 Master's Degree in Nursing Program (MSN)

-The Master of Science in Nursing (MSN) program prepares nurse experts in advanced practice and/or management for leadership in professional nursing practice and patient-centered healthcare delivery.
+The Master of Science in Nursing (MSN) program prepares nurse experts in advanced practice for role preparation as primary care providers in family (FNP) and mental health (PMHNP) care settings.
 The University of Southern Mississippi nursing program broadens the perspective of students by offering an innovative scientific and research based curriculum that prepares graduates for practice in today’s healthcare environment.
 The education program for this University of Southern Mississippi master's degree includes both didactic work and clinical practice experience.
 Each student completes the graduate-nursing core including evidenced based practice (research and statistics), ethics and role development, and health care policy and finance.

 - Family Nurse Practitioner (Online)